hubmapconsortium/entity-api/log/README.md

 ## Log rotation

-On the host system, the log rotation is handled via `logrotate` utility with a daily logging rotation on the host system.
-The configuration file `docker/entity-api/entity-api.logrotate.conf` is being mounted from docker container to the host.
+On the host system, the log rotation is handled via `logrotate` utility with a daily logging rotation schedule.
+Copy the configuration file from `src/entity-api.logrotate.conf` to `/etc/logrotate.d/`.